Up Close and Personal

 “Leslie is quite simply the most capable marketing director with whom I have worked in 20 years.
 She has an innate ability to quickly develop an in-depth understanding of a target market, and she then creates innovative approaches to reach and capitalize on that market.
 Five years ago, she and I worked together to create a new practice group at our law firm to assist Native American clients.
 Leslie crafted a comprehensive marketing strategy that included direct contact, seminar/webinars, social media, print and radio, and numerous other components.
 Our firm now has a nationally recognized Native American practice and our revenues from this client base have increased dramatically.
 Leslie’s competence, vision, and professionalism make her an ideal member of any organization seeking to expand its reach through effective marketing.”

-She is extremely well connected in the Puget Sound region’s business and nonprofit communities, given her leadership for the Puget Sound Chapter of the Public Relations Society of America, Northwest Chapter of the Legal Marketing Association, and Make-A-Wish of Alaska and Washington.
-Additionally, she is an active member of the Greater Seattle Business Association, Washington Health Alliance, Women Business Owners, Legal Marketing Association Northwest, Washington Nonprofits and the Puget Sound Association of Legal Administrators.
+She is extremely well connected in the Puget Sound region’s business and nonprofit communities, given her leadership for the Puget Sound Chapter of the Public Relations Society of America, Northwest Chapter of the Legal Marketing Association, Make-A-Wish of Alaska and Washington and Seattle Jobs Initiative.
+Additionally, she is an active member of the Greater Seattle Business Association and Washington Nonprofits.

 Leslie is widely known for her focused, candid and energetic style.
 Now as a consultant, she is using her broad experience and passion for her craft to assist small- to medium-sized organizations and executives.